JasperGrant/ECED3901-Competition-2024/README.md

 3. The robot must publish it's team number, n, in the form of an std_msgs/Int32 at 2Hz to the topic '/team_x_ready' where x is team 1 or team 2. n is your design team's number.
 You will publish to it when your robot is ready to begin the competition.
 4. The robot must continuously publish it's pose in the form of a geometry_msgs/Pose at 2Hz to the topic '/team_x_pose' where x is team 1 or team 2.
 5. The robot must subscribe to the topic '/CompetitionStart' and start the competition when it receives an empty message on this topic.
 This topic will continue to be published with empty messages at 2Hz.
-6. All other topics must be within the team's namespace to avoid topic collision.
+**Changed:**
-7. ROS_DOMAIN_ID must be set to 0.
+6. ROS_DOMAIN_ID must be set to your design team number.
 This will allow your topics and nodes to be seen by the competition nodes.
+7. Your SystemD service must be set to run on your team's ROS_DOMAIN_ID.
+An example of syntax for this can be found in services/example.service.

 ## Description

-This package contains the follwoing code:
+This package contains the following code:

  - **pose_listener:** This node should subscribe to your team's robot pose as '/team_1_pose' or '/team_2_pose' and print to console whenever it receives a message.